Gut microbiota

-Gut microbiota, gut microbiome, or gut flora, are the microorganisms, including bacteria, archaea, fungi, and viruses that live in the digestive tracts of animals.
+Gut microbiota, gut microbiome, or gut flora are the microorganisms, including bacteria, archaea, fungi, and viruses, that live in the digestive tracts of animals.
 The gastrointestinal metagenome is the aggregate of all the genomes of the gut microbiota.
 The gut is the main location of the human microbiome.
 The gut microbiota has broad impacts, including effects on colonization, resistance to pathogens, maintaining the intestinal epithelium, metabolizing dietary and pharmaceutical compounds, controlling immune function, and even behavior through the gut–brain axis.

 The microbial composition of the gut microbiota varies across regions of the digestive tract.
-The colon contains the highest microbial density recorded in any habitat on Earth, representing between 300 and 1000 different species.
+The colon contains the highest microbial density of any human-associated microbial community studied so far, representing between 300 and 1000 different species.
 Bacteria are the largest and to date, best studied component and 99% of gut bacteria come from about 30 or 40 species.
-Up to 60% of the dry mass of feces is bacteria.
+About 55% of the dry mass of feces is bacteria.
 Over 99% of the bacteria in the gut are anaerobes, but in the cecum, aerobic bacteria reach high densities.
-It is estimated that the human gut microbiota have around a hundred times as many genes as there are in the human genome.
+It is estimated that the human gut microbiota has around a hundred times as many genes as there are in the human genome.

 Overview

-In humans, the gut microbiota has the largest numbers and species of bacteria compared to other areas of the body.
-In humans, the gut flora is established at one to two years after birth, by which time the intestinal epithelium and the intestinal mucosal barrier that it secretes have co-developed in a way that is tolerant to, and even supportive of, the gut flora and that also provides a barrier to pathogenic organisms.
+In humans, the gut microbiota has the highest numbers and species of bacteria compared to other areas of the body.
+The approximate number of bacteria composing the gut microbiota is about 1013–1014 (10,000 to 100,000 billion).
+In humans, the gut flora is established at birth and gradually transitions towards a state resembling that of adults by the age of two, coinciding with the development and maturation of the intestinal epithelium and intestinal mucosal barrier.
+This barrier is essential for supporting a symbiotic relationship with the gut flora while providing protection against pathogenic organisms.

 The relationship between some gut microbiota and humans is not merely commensal (a non-harmful coexistence), but rather a mutualistic relationship.
 Some human gut microorganisms benefit the host by fermenting dietary fiber into short-chain fatty acids (SCFAs), such as acetic acid and butyric acid, which are then absorbed by the host.
-Intestinal bacteria also play a role in synthesizing vitamin B and vitamin K as well as metabolizing bile acids, sterols, and xenobiotics.
+Intestinal bacteria also play a role in synthesizing certain B vitamins and vitamin K as well as metabolizing bile acids, sterols, and xenobiotics.
 The systemic importance of the SCFAs and other compounds they produce are like hormones and the gut flora itself appears to function like an endocrine organ.
 Dysregulation of the gut flora has been correlated with a host of inflammatory and autoimmune conditions.

 The composition of human gut microbiota changes over time, when the diet changes, and as overall health changes.
 A systematic review from 2016 examined the preclinical and small human trials that have been conducted with certain commercially available strains of probiotic bacteria and identified those that had the most potential to be useful for certain central nervous system disorders.
+It should also be highlighted that the Mediterranean diet, rich in vegetables and fibers, stimulates the activity and growth of beneficial bacteria for the brain.